murphyka/information_explorable/info_decomp.md

 <div class='storm-heatmap' align='center'></div>

 To get the most value out of the telegraph lines, we need to localize the information contained in the sources `$X_1$` and `$X_2$` about the target `$Y$`.
-In order to do that, we'll look at all the possible ways to communicate information about the sources -- in effect, simulating every possible budget allocation.
+In order to do that, we'll look at all the possible ways to communicate information about the sources&mdash;in effect, simulating every possible budget allocation.

 <div class='sticky-container'>

 <div class='storm-telegraph row sticky'></div>

-Each dot in plot above represents a different information allocation between the two towns, and each one lowers your error in predicting `$Y$` (your town's weather) a different amount<a class='footstart' key='y-not-info'></a>.
+Each dot in the plot above represents a different information allocation between the two towns, and each one lowers your error in predicting `$Y$` (your town's weather) a different amount<a class='footstart' key='y-not-info'></a>.
 In the top left, you don't receive any information from the other towns and your error is maximal.
 In the bottom right, you receive one bit of information from each town, and the error is as low as you can go (which is set by the total mutual information between sources and target `$I(X_1,X_2;Y)$`).

 What we've done is laid out all the ways to select variation from the source variables.
 Localizing the information that the sources contain about the target means identifying the variation that lowers the error the most.
-The most informative variation lies along the [Pareto front](https://en.wikipedia.org/wiki/Pareto_front) -- the curve of allocations that lower the error most while spending the least on the telegraph lines.
+The most informative variation lies along the [Pareto front](https://en.wikipedia.org/wiki/Pareto_front)&mdash;the curve of allocations that lower the error most while spending the least on the telegraph lines.
 Let's display these optimal information allocations by clicking the button below.

 <label class="switch">